jherning/link68/readme.txt

  - Forward (/) and back (\) slashes can both be used between a folder and variable name on the calculator, but in most Linux shells "\" must be escaped. e.g.: "main\\myvar".
 I think it's easier just to use a forward slash: "main/myvar".
 I don't know how Windows behaves.

- - TI-89 Titanium is untested.
-It should work through its classic link port at least for regular (non-flash) vars.
-Future plans INCLUDE testing it and supporting its direct USB link port.
+ - The TI-89 Titanium has now been tested and should work through its classic 2.5mm I/O port (not the USB port, although you can use a USB SilverLink cable).
+Only HW4 has been tested.
+There are no plans to support the USB port.

- - HW1 calcs (including the TI-92 with Plus Module) are currently untested.
+ - The TI-92-II, the TI-92 with Plus Module, and HW3 calcs are currently untested.

- - TI-89 (classic), TI-92, TI-92+, and V200 have all been tested, but not all physical-link/command/calc combinations have been tested.
+ - Not all physical-link/command/calc combinations have been tested.
 Most old AMS versions have not been tested.

  - When writing to computer, file extensions are added automatically; don't include them in filenames.
 When reading files from computer, full filenames should be used.